 Supply chain attacks are also a concern.
 85% of open-source code collections have unpatched vulnerabilities, so any open-source-based web app is likely to have some vulnerability in the code, and users interacting with that web app are then also at risk whenever the publisher releases an update, for example.

-A challenge for many companies is securing their web apps without blocking legitimate traffic.
+A challenge for many companies is securing their web apps, for example, by using Oxeye, without blocking legitimate traffic.
 Addressing every code or configuration vulnerability is a bit like playing Whack-A-Mole: Hit one, and another pops up.
 Fortunately, there are solutions that can help with security through automation and limited traffic.

 Securing Web Applications